Morgy93/foodsharing/docs/src/system-architecture-pattern.md

 #### Sessions

-The old system uses a very central component to manage user related information.
+The foodsharing plattform uses a very central component to manage user related information.
 The session of the current user contains often used information to increase performance of the request handling.

-[] Need to discuss the future of this.
-It is not stateless like a RestAPI typical is.

 ### Database